dvla/dvla.github.io/content/posts/2023-08-cron-generator-gem/index.md

 ## Dronicron - The Cron Generator

-I know, epic name!
+I know, epic name, right!?

-I started to create a cron generator of my own that can use the Drone cli to do my bidding.
+I decided to see if I could create a cron generator of my own that can use the Drone cli to do my bidding.
 Dronicron is the result of that crusade.

 It has several uses which are: